 - Chair of the Federal Government’s Digital Radio Advisory Committee

 Victoria has been a Member of the Australian Broadcasting Tribunal and a Member of the Immigration Review Tribunal.
-She is a former President of the Communications and Media Law Association and has also been a member of the Copyright Law Review Committee.
+She is former President of the Communications and Media Law Association and has also been a Member of the Federal Government’s Copyright Law Review Committee.

 Victoria was made a Member of the Order of Australia in 2004.

-Victoria holds a Bachelor of Arts (Sydney), Master of Arts [in Government] (Sydney), Bachelor of Laws (UNSW) and Master of Human Rights (Sydney).
+Victoria holds a Bachelor of Arts (Sydney), Master of Arts [Government] (Sydney), Bachelor of Laws (UNSW) and Master of Human Rights (Sydney).